dme789/coastal-erosion-microworld/README.md

 This project was completed as part of the dissertation component of the Integerated MCS in Computer Science at Trinity College Dublin.

+## Directory Details

+- index.html - HTML file that produces the content for the microworld.
+- js
+  - draw.js - contains the D3.js function to visualise the coastal erosion model.
+Contains functions related to user interaction, drawing functions of objects and microworld gameplay.
+  - object_assets.js - contains the object details and functions related to manipulating those objects.
+- css
+  - objects.css - stylesheet for the entire project.
+- imgs - contains images used in the visualisation of the simulation.

 ## Installation

 There are no langauges or packages that are required to be installed to run this code.